Mizumoto Park: Seasons in Tokyo

 There are many things that make me glad that I chose to live here and the Mizumoto Park, located within a 15 minutes biking distance from my home – is one of the main reasons.

 Autumn in Mizumoto Park

-There are many great places to experience fall colors in Tokyo but Mizumoto may be the most ideal place for a more secluded experience.
-The park, which first opened in 1965 is home to very big trees watching over a network of narrow biking and walking paths.
+There are many great places to experience fall colors in Tokyo but Mizumoto Park may be the most ideal place for a more secluded experience.
+The park, which first opened in 1965 is home to very tall trees watching over a network of narrow biking and walking paths.
 The scenery is beautiful in every season but it sure becomes even more moving during the autumn when the leaves gradually change colors starting in late November and going well into the first half of December.

 There is no entry fee to Mizumoto Park (unlike Shinjuku Gyoen or some others).
 There are number of simple eateries in the park but you can also – as commonly done – pack your own picnic.
 There are many vending machines for soft drinks.
 However – remember that the nearest convenience store to the park will take you a 15-20 minutes of walk one way.
 It is best to bring all your needs with you.